Target-Date Funds Glide Paths and Costs

 Vanguard (0.08%):

-The durable lesson: Low-cost target-date funds (under 0.15%) capture most of the convenience benefit without the fee drag.
+The signal worth remembering: Low-cost target-date funds (under 0.15%) capture most of the convenience benefit without the fee drag.

 Glide Path Philosophy: Vanguard vs. Fidelity